 Talk with your preschoolers as they draw and use the materials in this interest center.
 Ask them to describe what they are doing.
 Write down what they say in the exact way they say it.
 This can be used as a "caption" for their picture!
 You could also save this picture or writing with your dictation in a portfolio to help with assessment later in the year.

-As you know, I am NOT a fan of preschoolers all sitting at tables, practicing printing in a 'drill 'n kill' fashion.
-Hands-on activities at interest learning centers are what draw children in, grab their attention and help them to practice in a way that is encouraging and not in a way that sets them up to fail.
+I am NOT a fan of preschoolers all sitting at tables, practicing printing in a 'drill 'n kill' fashion.
+Hands-on activities at interest learning centers are what attract children to participate in activities.
+They grab their attention and help them to explore and practice in a way that is encouraging and not in a way that sets them up to fail.

-This happens when we expect children to "stay within the lines", etc. at this age.
-There is a time and place for that later, right now, let's focus on developing those muscles so they CAN control the muscles needed to stay within the lines!
+Failure happens when we expect children to "stay within the lines" or ask they "why they scribbled on the paper", etc. They can work on mastering those skills later.
+Right now, in preschooler, the focus is on developing those muscles so they CAN control the movements needed to stay within the lines!